 How are students assigned to classrooms?

-Peer Models will be offered a spot based on the needs of the program.
-Our classrooms are designated by age, with younger students in the AM and older students in the p.m..
+Peer will be assigned to a classroom based on the overall needs of the program.
+Our classrooms are designated by age, with younger students in the a.m. and older students in the p.m..
 The needs of the children in each class are considered to maintain an optimal mix of strengths and needs for all children in the program.

 How will I know how my child is doing?